gschoberth/bluewater-technical/README.md

 #### Decoupled Visuals and Gameplay Logic
 The logic for the underlying logic of the app is implemented in a Pinia store, allowing for expandability or reuse by creating new gamemplay visuals.
 This can be achieved through minimal modification of the game view component and simply passing in a new file path (rive file atm) for goal visuals.
 (Ex: Football field goal kick, hockey penalty shot.
-Baseball pitch [Baseball is a bit of a different one compared to the other three, might work best with the suggested 3 shot gameplay suggested below as a 'Strike Out' game)
+Baseball pitch [Baseball is a bit of a different one compared to the other three, might work best with the suggested 3 shot gameplay suggested below as a 'Strike Out' game).

+In place of the Rive animations, a component could be developed quickly using existing logic to use a different visuals format; pre-recorded / rendered videos instead for all gameplay interactions (idle, kick animations, goal outcomes).

 ## Additional Features (Not Implemented, Suggested)